KaroKru/KaroKru/README.md

 - 👋 Hi, I’m @KaroKru
-- 🌱C++, Python
+- 🌱C++, C, Python
-- I am in the process of building up my portfolio, the more numbers of projects will be here soon
+- I am in the process of building up my portfolio, with more projects to be added soon.
-- 💞️ I’m looking for a collaboration on projects in C++ and/or in Python
+- 💞️ I’m looking for collaboration on projects in C++, C and/or Python.

 <!---
 KaroKru/KaroKru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.